 At the end of the year, we began supporting the KONEKSI Disability Hub.
-The DFAT-funded Knowledge Partnership Program (KONEKSI) is Australia's flagship program in the knowledge and innovation sector in Indonesia.
-The KONEKSI Disability Hub aims to progress disability rights by removing barriers for people with disabilities to participate and lead research and promote best practice in mainstreaming disability inclusion in the research.
-We will support a lead Organisation of People with Disabilities (OPD) as they build research capacity in other OPDs.
+The DFAT-funded Knowledge Partnership Programme (KONEKSI) is Australia's flagship programme in the knowledge and innovation sector in Indonesia.
+The KONEKSI Disability Hub aims to progress disability rights by removing barriers for people with disability to participate and lead research and promote best practice in mainstreaming disability inclusion in the research.
+We will support a lead OPD as they build research capacity in other OPDs.
 We will also work with KONEKSI to ensure their other research grantees are including a disability perspective in their work.